|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 We now have county and regional demographic profiles available that include the new 2010 Census figures on aging demographics.
 As Minnesota ages, it will be increasingly important for local communities to know the population trends in their areas and have the most up-to-date information to use in their planning, service and development activities.

-The county and regional profiles include the same information so that users can compare the county data with the local regional data.
+County and regional profiles include the same information so that users can compare the county data with the local regional data.
 The information includes:

-• Numbers of people over 65 and 85 (the number 60+ is included in the regional profiles)
+• Numbers of people over 65 and 85

 • Elderly dependency ratios